PandhuWibowo/chat-messenger/README.md

 **Disclaimer**

 I hope you guys have been installed the node.js and npm in your local system.
-The minimum version is on Node 8 or above
+The minimum version is on Node 8 or above (Run into on your local)

 ### Config